Lake Cushman

 The lake was expanded after construction of the Cushman Dam No. 1.
 The lake is maintained by this dam and provides electrical power to the Tacoma Power system.

 As a popular retreat for hiking, fishing, boating and kayaking, Lake Cushman's shoreline is dotted with resorts and rental cabins.
 The lake is notable for its beautiful crystal clear blue water and the huge round rocks surrounding it, as well as thick stands of hemlock, fir and cedar trees.

+Name

+The Twana call Lake Cushman, as well as Mount Washington, a nearby mountain, ʔiluʔəɬ.

-Lake Cushman was named in honor of Orrington Cushman, who served as interpreter for Governor Isaac Stevens during the Treaty of Point Elliott negotiations with Puget Sound Natives in 1854.
+Lake Cushman was named in honor of Orrington Cushman, who served as interpreter for Governor Isaac Stevens during the Treaty of Point Elliott negotiations with the Indigenous peoples of Puget Sound in 1854.

 Geography

 Lake Cushman sits at 739 ft above sea level and its maximum depth reaches up to 260 ft.
 It is estimated to be around 10 mi in length.
 The northern part of the lake (FS-24) is near the Staircase Entrance to Olympic National Park.
 The closest city is Hoodsport, located 5 mi to the southeast via State Route 119.
 Surrounding the lake are Mount Ellinor, Mount Washington, Cub Peak, Mount Gladys, and Mount Rose.
 Access to Lake Cushman is limited during the winter months due to road closures and hazardous conditions.
 In an average winter, the lake water level drops by 30 ft.